-Hamas released on Saturday a clip in which two Israeli hostages, 64-year-old Omri Miran and 46-year-old Keith Segal, are seen alive as part of the terror group’s psychological warfare strategy.
+Hamas released on Saturday a clip in which two Israeli hostages, 64-year-old Omri Miran and 46-year-old Keith Siegel, are seen alive as part of the terror group’s psychological warfare strategy.
 The video comes days after a similar clip was released showing a sign of life from Hersh Goldberg-Polin, a 23-year-old dual U.S.-Israeli citizen being held in Gaza.

-Segal, an occupational therapist, was abducted from his home in Kibbutz Kfar Aza with his partner, Aviva Adrienne Sigal, who was released from captivity after 51 days in the Gaza Strip.
+Siegel, an occupational therapist, was abducted from his home in Kibbutz Kfar Aza with his partner, Aviva Adrienne Sigal, who was released from captivity after 51 days in the Gaza Strip.
 Miran was taken from his home in Nahal Oz in front of his family.

 Sigal says in the video, "I want to tell my family that I love you very much.
 It's important to me that you know I'm okay, and I really hope you are too.
 I have very fond memories from last year’s Passover when we all celebrated together, and I really hope we'll have the best surprise we could hope for.